 Overall, though, Windscribe is a powerful free VPN service that's simple and effective.
 Well worth a look.

-We rate Hotspot Shield's paid VPN as one of the very best, so it should come as no surprise that the provider's free VPN offering is good, too.
+In our Hotspot Shield review, we rate the provider's paid VPN as one of the very best, so it should come as no surprise that the free VPN offering is good, too.
 Delivering good speeds (although not nearly as fast as the paid version) and a generous 500MB daily data allowance, it's perfectly usable for keeping you private online.

 As soon as you open up the app you'll know it's a professional bit of kit, as the apps are slick and work very well.
 However, while you'll be able to see all the premium servers in-app, free users are limited to just a single US location.

 It's not all plain sailing with Hotspot, though.
-In our testing we were continually blocked from accessing Google search, with a 403 Error being displayed every time.
-And, thanks to the fact free users don't get any kind of customer support, we couldn't even report the problem to find a solution.
-Plus, Hotspot Shield itself blocks Netflix access for free users, so you won't be able to watch anything with it switched on.
+In the past we've had issue accessing google Search, with a 403 Error being displayed.
+In our most recent testing, though, this seems to have been remedied.
+However, Hotspot Shield itself blocks Netflix access for free users, so you won't be able to watch anything with it switched on.

 There are also some concerns about advertising and logging.
 It's widely claimed that Hotspot Shield injects ads into your browsing in order to subsidise free users, but in our experience we didn't really notice any difference.
 What the provider collects about users, though (bandwidth used, your OS, the time you connect and more), is a little worrying.

-Overall, Hotspot Shield is a very capable free VPN, but the fact of matter is that there are more well-rounded, flexible, and secure options out there right now.
+Overall, Hotspot Shield is a very capable free VPN – and the paid version is excellent – but the fact of matter is that there are more well-rounded, flexible, and secure options out there right now.

 TunnelBear is owned by none other than security giant McAfee, and with that comes some serious infrastructure and investment – this is no cottage-industry free VPN.

-The first thing you'll notice is the clean, simple app which makes it easy for wiz kids and Luddites alike to get going in seconds.
+The first thing we noticed in our TunnelBear review was the clean, simple app which makes it easy for wiz kids and Luddites alike to get going in seconds.
 However, with that comes a noticeable lack of function, although TunnelBear's target audience probably isn't too interested in adjusting DNS settings or the difference between OpenVPN UDP and TCP.

 You don't have to fork over too much personal info to sign up – just an email address – and this certainly inspires confidence in the VPN's security.
 It's great for checking your emails or online banking in privacy.